hrgdavor/m6js/doc/x-click.md

 - `action:'default'` - can be overridden by adding attribute: `action="whatever"`
 - `required: true` - force event handling code to throw error if no handler is found
 - `direction:'parent'` - utility containers like loops, tables or layout utilities should forward the event down
-  - because those containers are used inside a Component's template and intention is for component to catch the event instead of the utility.
+  - because those containers are used inside a Component's template and intention is for component (who's template we are writing at the moment) to catch the event.

 ## usage examples